Apply to Join the Campus Housing and Community Living Team

-Becoming a Resident Assistant (RA), Community Advocate (CA) or a Residence Hall Director (RD) is a game changer.
+Becoming a Community Advocate (CA) or a Community Director (CD) is a game changer.
 Leadership, friendship and growth - you'll get them all.

 Our Residence Halls are staffed with a fun-loving group of students and professional staff.
 Our goal is to make the Halls a safe and welcoming environment.
 Joining the team will give you real-world skills and you will be trained to help deal with conflict, build community and be a resource to residents in your Residence Halls.

-Each Residence Hall on campus has at least one RA per floor.
-RAs are full-time students who act as a liaison between the students living on their floor and the campus community.
+Each Residence Hall on campus has at least one CA per floor.
+CAs are full-time students who act as a liaison between the students living on their floor and the campus community.
 They help build community by doing a wide range of programming, holding floor meetings and by assisting in keeping the Residence Halls safe and secure.
-Many of the students who apply to be RAs are typically leaders and role models on our campus who personify what it means to be a good leader on a college campus and in the surrounding community.
+Many of the students who apply to be CAs are typically leaders and role models on our campus who personify what it means to be a good leader on a college campus and in the surrounding community.

-What is an RD (Residence Director or Hall Director)?
+What is an CD (Community Director or Hall Director)?

-RDs are a mix of full time professional staff and graduate assistants.
-The RD role on campus is to oversee the day-to-day functions of the Residence Halls.
-This includes supervising the RAs and CAs, acting as liaison for their hall and other campus offices, and help solve community conflicts.
-RDs also are the acting advisers to Community Governments.
-Unlike our CAs and RAs, RDs are either full time graduate students (Graduate Assistants) or full-time professional staff in our First Year Student buildings.
-RDs are also seen as leaders and role models on our campus and surrounding community.
+CDs are a mix of full time professional staff and graduate assistants.
+The CD role on campus is to oversee the day-to-day functions of the Residence Halls.
+This includes supervising the CAs, acting as liaison for their hall and other campus offices, and help solve community conflicts.
+CDs also are the acting advisers to Community Governments.
+Unlike our CAs, CDs are either full time graduate students (Graduate Assistants) or full-time professional staff in our First Year Student buildings.
+CDs are also seen as leaders and role models on our campus and surrounding community.

-If you would like to apply to be an RA or CA here is what you need to know:
+If you would like to apply to be an CA here is what you need to know:

 - Applications for the following fall typically open in mid November and close in early February